Marcey1611/stock-tracker-project-sysad-ws2425/doc/documentation/services/cam_service/Readme.md

 <br>

 ### Python Libraries
-The Python Libraries ar installed using the [requiremnets.txt](../../../../source/cam_service/requirements.txt):
+The Python Libraries are installed using the [requirements.txt](../../../../source/cam_service/requirements.txt):
  - `paho-mqtt` is used for the MQTT-communication.
  - `opencv-python-headless` is used to capture images.